~jprotopopov/kefir

 The main motivation of the project is deeper understanding of C programming language, as well as practical experience in the broader scope of compiler implementation aspects.
 Based on this, following goals were set for the project:

-• Self-sufficiency - project shall use minimal number of external dependencies.
+• Self-sufficiency - the project shall use minimal number of external dependencies.
 Runtime dependencies should include only C standard library and operating system APIs.

 • Compatibility with platform ABI - produced code should adhere ABI of target platform.
 It should be possible to transparently link it with code produced by commonly used compilers of the target platform.